Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

 # [Nisse](https://github.com/Loki-Astari/Nisse)

-In the previous article, "C++ Sockets," I discussed the addition of support for SSL certificates.
+In the previous article, "C++ Sockets," I mentioned that thors-mongo had built-in support for SLL connections but glossed over the details.
+In this article, we will go over the additions needed.
+From the server side, you need an SSL certificate.
 But what is an SSL certificate, and how do you obtain one?

 ## SSL Certificates